 The Great Pyrenees Club of America states; "There are basically two ways in which Pyrenees are utilized as protectors of stock.
 The first is what we call an all-purpose "Ranch or Farm Dog."
 This is a dog that lives on a farm, usually in the proximity of the farmyard and ranch house.
 He is part pet, part guard dog.
 He takes care of the ranch, the family, and the stock that is usually pastured close to the house.

 The other Pyrenees is what we call a "Livestock Guardian Dog."
 The Livestock Guardian dog is not a pet, and he is not allowed access to the farmyard or to the house.
 His sole duty is to protect the stock, in some cases on large isolated pastures or ranges.
 Both types are a working part of the stock operation and function as such.
 Pyrenees have been known to increase their territory and may also protect stock belonging to adjoining neighbors pastures.
 The breed performs admirably in either of these situations."

-Bruce lived with the sheep from the time he was 8 weeks old.
-We sometimes had him out with us in the yard, though the downfall of this breed is that they think they need to protect and monitor all of the land they can see.
-He would get out of the fencing sometimes though would always return back home.
+Everett has lived with the sheep from the time he was 8 weeks old.
+We sometimes have him out with us in the yard, though the downfall of this breed is that they think they need to protect and monitor all of the land they can see.
+He has gotten out of the fencing sometimes though has always return back home.
 I know he gave a few neighbours a good scare when he was out on patrol!